LazyWizBrains/Stateful-Action-Tracker/README.md

 This project implements an AI agent designed to track action items for specific projects across multiple interactions or meeting notes.
 It leverages Large Language Models (LLMs) through the `litellm` library to understand natural language input (like meeting transcripts), identify new action items, and update the status of existing ones.
 The agent maintains the state of action items persistently, providing a memory of tasks associated with a project.

-This agent is based on the concepts of programmatic prompting and memory management for AI agents, as discussed in the provided PDF (`AI agents Python.pdf`).

 ## Features

 *   **Project-Based Tracking:** Action items are associated with specific project IDs.